Parth909/doppelmutzi.github.io/_posts/2021-07-14-efficient-java-dont-use-raw-types.md

 wildcardList.add("");// compile-time error
 ```

 You cannot assign a value to a list of _wildcard type_.
-But you can use leverage it for type-save checks.
+But you can leverage it for type-save checks.
 Consider the following code, where a `Stats` class with a _bounded type_ (`T extends Number`) is defined to calculate the average of numeric values.

 ```java
 class Stats<T extends Number> {